 No 2 – Saint Columba Falls

 This was a more popular area but even so, there were only a few other people there.
 Saint Columba Falls State Reserve is a short drive off the Tasman Highway through the little village of Pyengana and past several dairy farms where fat, healthy cows laze in the sun in this rich and fertile valley.

-Suddenly you enter another world, one that is dark and damp, full of lush fern hidden below a dense canopy.
-It was a stark contract to the open ‘bush’ type setting of Halls Water Falls.
+Suddenly you enter another world, one that is dark and damp, full of lush ferns hidden below a dense canopy.
+It was a stark contrast to the open ‘bush’ type setting of Halls Water Falls.